pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 **LEDGER_SYNC fast-path (speed without chaos):**

 - If selected MVP_TODO task is already implemented, verify minimally, then close it with a real checkpoint commit.
-- In the same cycle, you may close up to 10 more already-implemented MVP_TODO tasks in the same surface area with the same verification.
+- In the same cycle, you may close up to **3 more** already-implemented MVP_TODO tasks in the same surface area with the same verification (max 4 total per cycle).

+**DO NOT RE-DO guardrail:**

+- If a task is selected and evidence shows it's already implemented (code exists, files present), you MUST treat this as a **LEDGER_SYNC** action:
+  - Verify quickly (cheapest relevant check)
+  - Move it to MVP_DONE with a real checkpoint commit hash
+  - Do NOT re-implement work that already exists
+  - Record in RUN_LOG: "LEDGER_SYNC: <task-id> already implemented, verified and closed"

 **SAVE discipline:**